-All these leafy greens are delicious fresh, lightly steamed, or cooked.
-Because all of these are members of the cabbage family they make wonderful kraut.
-But there are a few things to consider when making kraut from them:
+Kale, collards, mustard and turnip greens--all these leafy greens are delicious fresh, lightly steamed, or cooked.
+Because all of these are members of the cabbage family they also make wonderful kraut.
+But there are a few things to consider:

 - They are much more pungent than cabbage and therefore can produce a strongly-flavored kraut.

 - Different leafy greens have a different texture to them.
 Collard greens tend to be thicker and tougher, while mustard greens can be lighter.
 This can cause varying textures and rates of fermentation.

 - A mix of sharper greens like kale and peppery ones like mustard can produce a well-rounded leafy green kraut.

 - Goitrogens are still present in fermented greens so do be sensible about how much leafy green kraut you are consuming if this is a concern for you.

-- Enough shredded leafy greens to fill a quart jar: 2 or more bunches
+- 2 or more bunches shredded leafy greens, enough to fill a quart jar

 - 1-3 tablespoons sea salt

 - 3 garlic cloves, peeled and smashed

 - In a large bowl combine greens and salt.
-Massage the leaves with the salt and allow to stand for 10 minutes so that the juices come out of them.
+Massage the leaves with the salt and let rest 10 minutes so that the juices come out of them.

 - Add half of the greens to a quart jar.
 Throw in the garlic cloves and pack the rest of the greens tightly on top, pushing them down so that the juices cover them.

-- Cover tightly and allow to ferment 3 days or until they are bubbly and tangy to your liking.
+- Cover tightly and ferment 3 days or until they are bubbly and tangy to your liking.
 Transfer to cold storage.